shimondoodkin/nodejs-autorestart/README.md

 ### Edit nodejs.sh
-Edit `nodejs.sh` to match to your server.js filename.
+Edit `start.sh` to match to your server.js filename.

 ### To launch nodejs you type
     cd /var/www
-    ./nodejs.sh
+    ./start.sh

 ### To make it work with upstart  - make it run on boot
 Copy `nodejs.conf` to `/etc/init/`